 Research indicates that there are three general reasons software projects fail in the end:

-Southeast Computer Solutions’ implementation methodology ensures that your implementation project will be the exception to this rule.
+Southeast Computer Solutions’ implementation methodology ensures that your ERP implementation project will be the exception to this rule.
 This implementation methodology is most effective when executed in a well-structured format.
 Our project manager's primary objective is achieving all of the project goals while adhering to classic project constraints like scope, quality, time, and budget.
 The secondary, and more ambitious, challenge is to optimize the allocation and integration of inputs necessary to meet pre-defined objectives.

 The project manager at Southeast Computer Solutions uses Gantt charts to illustrate the specific start and end dates of the detailed tasks and to create a summary of tasks for a project.
 These tasks make up the work structure of the project.
 The Gantt chart also shows dependency relationships between activities as well as necessary resources to complete the tasks.